 Pricing Recruitment: 🔎 Identifying the Best Pricing Talent for your Team

-Time and time again, Australian organisations are unable to appoint the right person to key decision- making roles.
-Taylor Wells believes the answer is better pricing recruitment – pricing recruitment that aligns an individual’s technical skills, soft skills and underlying values & motivations and those of the organisation (including the team they are joining).
+Time and time again, Australian organisations are unable to appoint the right person to key decision-making roles.
+Taylor Wells believes that the answer is better pricing recruitment, one that aligns an individual’s technical skills, soft skills and underlying values and motivations and those of the organisation (including the team they are joining).

 Many businesses choose the best person at the time rather than the best person for the job.
 Little care and rigour are taken with internal mobility and promotion.

 A large majority of staff are moved into new roles with little to no evaluation of their suitability and fit for the new role and team.
 As a result, we find that too many talented people are being overlooked for roles they’d be absolutely perfect for because of an unstructured and largely subjective hiring process.